ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+new double store.

+Drink nothing without&#x27; seeing it.
 Sign nothing without reading it,
 and make sure that it means noth­
 ing more than it says.
 Don&#x27;t go to